robertdebock/ansible-role-xinetd/README.md

 xinetd
 =========

-Provides xinetd.
+Provides xinetd for your system.

 Requirements
 ------------

-Access to a repository that provides the xinetd package.
+Access to a repository containing packages, likely on the internet.

 Role Variables
 --------------